- YSEALI Professional Fellows Program

 The YSEALI AFP on Environmental Issues will explore the role that environmental policy has played in the economic and political development of the United States.
 The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including climate change, sustainable development/sustainable agricultural practices, food security, ecotourism, renewable energy generation, and water management and treatment.

 Fellows will explore the issues from numerous angles: local grassroots activism and civic initiatives, impacts on marginalized communities, private sector approaches, global multilateral efforts, and federal government policies and regulation.
-Finally, the Fellowship will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
-Fellows will also have the opportunity to meet with community leaders, and representatives of non-profit organizations.
-The University of Montana and the East-West Center will each conduct and host one Institute.
+Finally, the Fellowship will explore environmental issues in the context of a globalized society and draw comparisons between the United States and the participants’ home countries.
+Fellows will also meet with community leaders, and representatives of non-profit organizations.
+The University of Montana and the East-West Center in Honolulu, will each conduct and host one Institute.

 SOCIAL ENTREPRENEURSHIP AND ECONOMIC DEVELOPMENT

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
 The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
 Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.